yaroslaff/showcert/README.md

 # showcert - simple OpenSSL for humans

 Showcert tries to follow these principles:
-- Be simple and cover 9 or 10 certificate-related tasks.
-- If some rarely used feature is missing and user needs to use openssl for this - okay.
 - Simple things must be simple.
-More comples things may require some options.
+More complex things may require some options.

-Simple CLI tool with clean output to show/verify local (.pem) and remote SSL certificates.
-(For those, who can do this with openssl, but often have to search for right syntax or hate to write grep every time)
+- Be simple and cover 9/10 routine certificate-related tasks.
+- If showcert missing some rarely used feature and user needs to use openssl for it - okay.

 ~~~
 # You will never forget how to use it: